mahmadakbar/fullstachNextNest/README.md

 cd nestjs-rest
 yarn install
-npx prisma migrate dev --name migrate_dbPrisma yarn start:dev
+npx prisma migrate dev --name migrate_dbPrisma
+# then run in your local BE with
+yarn start:dev

-# and run it with
+# and install dependencies for frontend with
 cd nestjs-fe
 yarn install
-yarn dev

-# then run in your local with
+# then run in your local FE with
 yarn dev
 ```